Professor Layton and the New World of Steam

-Professor Layton and the New World of Steam (Note: Known in Japan as Reiton-kyōju to Jōki no Shin Sekai (レイトン教授と蒸気の新世界)) is an upcoming puzzle-adventure game by Level-5 for Nintendo Switch and Switch 2.
-It is the eighth main game of the Professor Layton series, set one year after the events of Professor Layton and the Unwound Future and is scheduled to be released in 2026.
+Professor Layton and the New World of Steam (Note: Known in Japan as Reiton-kyōju to Jōki no Shin Sekai (レイトン教授と蒸気の新世界)) is an upcoming puzzle-adventure game by Level-5.
+It is the eighth main game of the Professor Layton series, set one year after the events of Professor Layton and the Unwound Future.
+The game is scheduled to be released on December 10, 2026 for Nintendo Switch, Switch 2, PlayStation 5, and Windows via Steam.

+Premise

+One year after Luke Triton departs England to live overseas in America, Professor Layton receives a letter from his former apprentice inviting him to come and solve a mystery in the technologically-advanced town of Steam Bison.
+In America, it is Luke rather than the professor who is renowned for his puzzle-solving skills; but the two must work together to discover the truth behind the ghostly cowboy, Gunman Joe, haunting the town.